hzdg/reactdi/README.md

-In this case, the `Child` component will get `props.punctuation` from the injector in `Parent` but (since the `Parent` uses an isolate injector) it won't be injected with `GrandParent`'s `greeting` prop.
+In this case, the `Child` component will get `props.punctuation` from the injector in `Parent` but (since the `Parent` uses an isolate injector) it won't be injected with `Grandparent`'s `greeting` prop.
 That means it'll render the string `"hey world"`.